python/devguide/setup.rst

 ``Misc/SpecialBuilds.txt``
 file, the most critical one is the ``Py_DEBUG`` flag which creates what is known as a "pydebug" build.
 This flag turns on various extra sanity checks which help catch common issues.
+The use of the flag is so common that turning on the flag is a basic compile option.

-You should always develop under a pydebug build of CPython (the only instance of when you shouldn't is if you are taking performance measurements).
+You should always
+develop under a pydebug build of CPython (the only instance of when you shouldn't is if you are taking performance measurements).
+Even when working only on pure Python code the pydebug build provides several useful checks that one should not skip.

 Build dependencies